Directed Payment Programs

 TIPPS funds are paid through three components of the managed care capitation rates:

-• Component 1 is equal to 65 percent of the total program value and provides a uniform dollar increase paid monthly.
-Only health-related institutions and indirect medical education physician groups are eligible for Component 1.
+• Component 1 is equal to 90 percent of the total program value and provides a uniform rate increase paid at the time of claim adjudication.
+Only HRI and IME physician groups are eligible for Component 1.

 • Component 3 is equal to 10 percent of the total program value and provides a uniform rate increase for applicable outpatient services and is paid at the time of claim adjudication.
 All participating physician groups are eligible for Component 3.

-As a condition of participation in TIPPS, a physician group must report semi-annually on all quality measures in the components for which it is eligible as a condition of participation in the program.
-On August 1, 2022, CMS approved TIPPS for the program period covering September 1, 2022 to August 31, 2023, which is the second year of the program.
-Copies of pre-prints submitted to CMS, and questions and answers related to the submission, are listed below.
+A participating physician group must report on all quality measures in the components for which it is eligible as a condition of participation in the program.
+On July 31, 2024, CMS approved TIPPS for the program period covering Sept.
+1, 2024 to Aug.
+31, 2025, which is the fourth year of the program.

 Rural Access to Primary and Preventive Services